ITISFoundation/dockerfiles/docker-registry-sync/README.md

         ENV_PASSWORD_AWS=testpassword \
     run-reposync -c dev/dev-sync-cfg.yml

-By default if an error occurs during the sync of an image the process is not stopped, but the error message is logged.
+By default if an error occurs during the sync of an image the process is not stopped, but the error message is logged and the process will exit with code 1 at the end.

-If you'd like to cause your process to fail the first time an error occurs you are given the following options:
-- a command line flag `--exit-on-first-error`
-- an environment variable  `SYNC_EXIT_ON_FIRST_ERROR` which if set will have the same effect as the flag
+The flag `--parallel-sync-tasks` is available to overwrite the default number of parallel tasks, set to 100.

 ## Running in Docker